Transformation Plan Types

 An embedded plan is reusable transformation logic that never runs by itself.
 You add it as a step inside other plans.

-When to use: Reuse the same logic across multiple plans and keep it in one place.
-Updating the embedded plan automatically updates every plan that references it.
+When to use: Reuse the same logic across multiple plans.
+Updates to the embedded plan automatically propagate to every plan that references it.

-How to create: Go to Data quality > Transformation plans and select Create transformation plan > Embedded plan.
+How to create: Go to Data quality > Data transformations and select Create transformation plan > Embedded plan.

 Where it appears: In the Plans list with an embedded badge, and as an Embedded plan step when building other transformations.